Meghn/OpenCV/README.md

 ![Thresholds](./data/Threshold.png)

 We use thresholding for semantic segmentation.
+Thresholding is a form of segmentation technique used to seperate an object from its background.

 - **Simple Thresholding** :

     For every pixel the same threshold value is applied.

-    We must first convert the colr image into grayscale.
+    We must first convert the color image into grayscale.

     ```python
     ret, thresh = cv2.threshold(img_gray, 80, 255, cv2.THRESH_BINARY)